misbish/Container-Platform/KUBERNETES/1. Kubernetes Basics/3. Deploy an App/README.md

     NAME                  DESIRED   CURRENT   UP-TO-DATE   AVAILABLE   AGE
     kubernetes-bootcamp   1         1         1            1           2m

+    The DESIRED state is showing the configured number of replicas

+    The CURRENT state show how many replicas are running now

+    The UP-TO-DATE is the number of replicas that were updated to match the desired (configured) state

+    The AVAILABLE state shows how many replicas are actually AVAILABLE to the users

 At this point the application is running in docker container , inside a pod .
 How to access the app / View the app ?